 Numbers are Greek to Me

 Why numerate verses in the first place?
 The late Vernon Jenkins, who led the way in the numerical exegesis of the Hebrew and Greek scriptures, called the numerical reading of texts "a second channel of communication".
-I recently (June '21) discovered a direct hint that the 1984 NIV also contains a second, numerical communication, through the encoding of three Greek words meaning 'number' over the five first-day verses.
+I recently (June '21) discovered direct confirmation within its opening verses that the 1984 NIV also contains a second, numerical communication, through the encoding of three Greek words related to 'number' or numbering over the five first-day verses.
 Not only that, but the words align perfectly with those five verses, mapping onto them in a 1-3-1 pattern.

 The 1-3-1 pattern suggests 131.
 The first time this number appears in the Bible is in Genesis 2.20, as the standard value of the word 'found'..